 ‘Be careful what you wish for.
 Someone might be listening.’

-Pyewacket is a 2016 Canadian horror feature film written and directed by Adam MacDonald (Backcountry).
+Pyewacket is a 2016 Canadian horror film written and directed by Adam MacDonald (Backcountry).
 It stars Laurie Holden, Nicole Muñoz and Chloe Rose.

 A frustrated, angst-ridden teenage girl awakens something in the woods when she naively performs an occult ritual to evoke a witch to kill her mother…